danidiaz/effectiviwonder/README.md

 Just as before, but the creation of implementations is more involved.

-The following property is desirable: implementing the logic for an "capability" shouldn't be substantially different from implementing the top-level logic.
+The following property is desirable: implementing the logic for a "capability" shouldn't be substantially different from implementing the top-level logic.
 (This is something that OO dependency injection gets right.)